WhatsApp Support Service

 • You can help your teen settle into their new accommodation through going shopping for items that will ensure they have a safe and comfortable place to stay

-The code protects students' rights to safe, good quality accommodation, wherever they are studying, and makes sure they get the best out of their time living in university or college residences.
+The Student Accommodation Code protects students' rights to safe, good quality accommodation, wherever they are studying, and makes sure they get the best out of their time living in university or college residences.
 It outlines everything students can expect from their accommodation as well as their responsibilities as tenants.
 Many university accommodation buildings are signed up to the code.
 This has already raised standards of accommodation and aims to continue to enrich the residential experience for students across England and Wales.

 The code covers six main areas, designed to protect students' rights to: